Five years is a long time: it is enough for the Sun to radiate the energy equivalent to all our reserves of oil, coal and natural gas.

 Currently photovoltaic and wind energy cover just over 8% of US needs.
 In total 17% of the requirement is met by renewable sources, the rest is divided between fossil fuels and nuclear energy.

-Last year in the UK wind energy generated double the energy generated by coal with a record week, in May 2018, which saw total independence from coal, with wind and solar able to cover 35% respectively.
-21% of the national requirement.
+Last year in the UK wind power has generated the double the energy generated by coal with a record week in May 2018 that saw total independence from coal, with wind and solar able to cover 35% and 21% of the national demand respectively.

-This is just the beginning: solar and wind still have a relatively low share of the energy produced in the world, about 6% total, by 2024 it will be 15% in the US and slightly less than the planet average.
+It's just the beginning: solar and wind still have a relatively low share of energy produced in world, about 6% total, by 2024 it will be 15% in the USA and just under average of the planet.

 The time is approaching when it will no longer be convenient to build any fossil-fueled power station.